 - Ceiling — Although it’s not technically a wall, an accent ceiling can really add a different feel to a room.
 Make sure you add white crown molding to differentiate the ceiling from the walls and add a touch of sophistication.

 Learning how to choose an accent wall color isn’t as daunting as it first appears, and hopefully, this article has sparked some accent wall color ideas you can incorporate into your own home.
 Decide what wall to make your accent wall and play around with accent wall color combinations until you find what works best for your style.
-For more great home design ideas and tips, visit our blog and check out Artisan Hardware’s custom wood and metal wall panels to add a unique touch to your home.
+For more great home design ideas and tips, visit our blog and check out Artisan Hardware’s custom wood wall panels as well as metal wall panels to add a unique touch to your home.